metno/emep-ctm/Input.rst

 model runs.
 Boundary conditions along the sides of the model domain and at the top of the domain are then required as the model is running.

-The ``Logan_P.nc`` file contains monthly averaged fields in netCDF format.
+The ``Logan_P.nc`` file contains monthly averaged fields in NetCDF format.
 The initial and background concentrations are based on the Logan (1998) climatology.
-The Logan climatology is scaled by Unimod according to the Mace Head measurements as described in Simpson *et al.* (2003).
+The Logan climatology is scaled on run time according to the Mace Head measurements as described in Simpson *et al.* (2003).
 For a number of other species, background/initial conditions are set within the model using functions based on observations (Simpson *et al.*, 2003